-Graduates will be eligible to take the Illinois Department of Public Health (IDPH) Paramedic licensure exam.
+Graduates will be eligible to take the Illinois Department of Public Health (IDPH) Paramedic licensure exam and/or the NREMT exam.

 The Paramedic Program has limited enrollment and a selection process for admission into the program.
 Applicants need to refer to the Eligibility & Admission Requirements for this program to determine eligibility criteria and selection process.
-Students interested in this program must attend a Health Professions Informational Session prior to applying to the program.
-The online application deadline date for the Paramedic Program is June 1 for Fall enrollment and November 1 for Spring enrollment.
+The online application deadline date for the Paramedic Program is June 30 for Fall enrollment and December 1 for Spring enrollment.

-Please note applicants who do not hold a current EMT license need to apply by November 1 for Spring enrollment into EMS 101- EMT course.
-Upon successful completion of the EMS 101 course and EMT state examination the student will progress into paramedic courses in the Fall.
-Applicants who have a current EMT license need to apply by June 1 for Fall enrollment.
+Please note applicants who do not hold a current EMT license need to apply by December 1 for Spring enrollment into EMS 101- EMT course.
+Upon successful completion of the EMS 101 course and EMT state examination the student will progress into paramedic courses in the Fall or Spring.
+Applicants who have a current EMT license need to apply by June 30 for Fall enrollment or December 1 for Spring enrollment.
 We notify applicants approximately two weeks after the application deadline date whether or not they have been accepted into the program.
 Applicants accepted into the Paramedic program must attend the required program orientation session.